motibytes/motibytes.github.io/_cobwebs/2020-10-14-Cycle-of-positive-procrastination.md

 which the panic monster is required.
 I haven't mentioned it yet, but how I'm currently operating is with:

-a cycle of procrastination and an actively awake and attentive panic monster.
+_a cycle of procrastination and an actively awake and attentive panic monster._

-The only real way to keep the panic monster awake, is to be aware of your mortality, which I wrote a short note on a few days before seeing this video here:
+The only real way to keep the panic monster awake is to be aware of your mortality, which I wrote a short note on a few days before seeing this video here:
 [https://www.jamesbyt.es/2020/10/11/Death.html](Death)

 Thanks for reading.
 You may have figured that I've been procrastinating by writing this, and of course you're right.
-In my delusion I've convinced myself that by posting this I am leaving a footprint that lingers in time, and that's enough to trick my mind to believing this is time well spent, and generate the positive feelings I require to go on.
+In my delusion, I've convinced myself that by posting this I am leaving a footprint that lingers in time, and that's enough to trick my mind to believing this is time well spent, and generate the positive feelings I require to go on.